zjg540066169/TMOGA/README.md

 It is worthwhile to note, the generating tool for SYN-EVENT datasets can be found at http://mlg.ucd.ie/dynamic/.
 The parameters for each dataset can found at such path: ./dataset/SYNEVENT/*/generation_parameters.txt.

 ## Usage
-We list some datasets in common research above, and we can run command at the root directory to test TMOGA on these dataset:
+We list some datasets in common research above, and we can run command at the root directory to test TMOGA:

 `python3 ./main.py -d dataset -g generation -p population  --CID cid  --Md md --Tp tp --Cp cp --Mp mp`

 * -d specifies running dataset.
 Value can be one of (*synfix3, synfix6, synvar3, synvar6, birth_death, expansion_contraction, intermittent, merge_split, mobile_phone_call*).
-Default is *synfix3*.
+Default value is *synfix3*.
 * -g specifies number of generations.
 Value should be positive integer.
 Default value is 100.
 * -p specifies population size.
 Value should be positive integer.
 Default value is 200.
 * --CID specifies the CID threshold.
 Value should be in [0, 1].
 Default value is 0.8.